 Winter seems to be hanging on for it’s dear life here in the Northeast.
 I can’t believe I’m still wearing cable-knit sweaters and boots the second week of April!
 Thankfully, the forecast for next week looks a little more seasonally appropriate (fingers crossed!)

-Despite that fact that I’ve been greeted by snow on the ground more than once this week, I’ve started making the transition from warm breakfasts like sweet potato breakfast bowls and cashew butter and jelly oatmeal cups to warm-weather treats like super thick smoothies.
+Despite that fact that I’ve been greeted by snow on the ground more than once this week, I’ve started making the transition from warm breakfasts like sous vide egg bites and cashew butter and jelly oatmeal cups to warm-weather treats like super thick smoothies.

 This blueberry banana smoothie is so thick that it reminds me of soft serve ice cream – any thicker and you wouldn’t be able to get it through a straw.
 It’s great for breakfast or as a healthy after-dinner treat.